If flooding damages your home during a hurricane, does your home insurance pay for the damage? Unfortunately, the answer is no.

 For your home to be covered for flood damage, you need to have separate flood insurance coverage, which typically is purchased through the National Flood Insurance Program.

-“People tend to underestimate the risk of flooding,” Jeanne Salvatore, a spokeswoman for the Insurance Information Institute, said in a statement in 2011.
+“People tend to underestimate the risk of flooding,” said Jeanne Salvatore, a spokeswoman for the Insurance Information Institute.
 “But, in fact, 90 percent of all natural disasters in this country involve flooding.”

-A 2011 poll by the Insurance Information Institute found that only 14 percent of American homeowners carried flood insurance.
+Recent data suggests about 14 to 18 percent of American homeowners carry flood insurance.
 Keep in mind that there’s a 30-day waiting period for flood insurance to take effect.
 People who decide to buy flood insurance right after a hurricane watch or warning pops up are out of luck, as insurers won’t sell coverage after a watch or warning is posted in your area.

-Sam Miller, executive vice president at the Florida Insurance Council, said in 2011: “People who scramble for insurance when a storm is bearing down will not be able to find it.”
+Sam Miller, executive vice president at the Florida Insurance Council, said: “People who scramble for insurance when a storm is bearing down will not be able to find it.”

 Policies purchased through the National Flood Insurance Program (NFIP) provide coverage for up to $250,000 for your home’s structure and $100,000 for your personal possessions, according to the Insurance Information Institute.
 These policies offer replacement cost coverage for home’s structure, but only actual cash value coverage for your possessions.